ALTaleX531/ClippedTB/README.md

 ![ClippedTB](Images/banner.png)
 # ClippedTB
 #### Add margins, rounded corners as clip region to your taskbars!
-Most importantly, it is anti-aliased!
+Most importantly, it is **anti-aliased**!

+- Compatible with RoundedTB!
+- Compatible with TranslucentTB!
+- Compatible with TranslucentFlyouts!
+- Compatible with StartAllBack!
+- Compatible with ExplorerPatcher!

 ![image](Images/screenshot.png)
 ## To use